parvezs27/Datajobsanalysis/README.md

 To obtain the skills, I utilised inner joins in the main query to connect the top_paying_jobs CTE to the skills_job_dim table, and then to connect the skills_job_dim table to the skills_dim table.

-Out of the top 10 highest paying remote Data Analyst jobs which were identified earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have have associated skills in the data.
+Out of the top 10 highest paying remote Data Analyst jobs which were identified earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have associated skills in the data.
 Hence, these were omitted from the output and visualisation , leaving only the next top 8 highest paying Data Analyst jobs in the results and visualisation.

 **Visualisation:**

-The results of Query #2 were also exported as a CSV file from VS Studio Code and a visusalisation was created using Excel.
+The results of Query #2 were also exported as a CSV file from VS Studio Code and a visualisation was created using Excel.

 ![image](https://github.com/parvezs27/SQL_Data_Jobs_Analysis/assets/107979122/0d699c22-1923-489c-8392-71784c9d993f)